AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 When we're sure that an access assignment cannot possibly generate dangling references, we can the use :ada:`'Unchecked_Access` attribute.
-For instance, we can use this attribute to circumvent the compilation error in the previous code example, since we know that the erroneous assignment is actually safe:
+For instance, we can use this attribute to circumvent the compilation error in the previous code example, since we know that the assignment is actually safe:

 .. code:: ada run_button project=Courses.Advanced_Ada.Access_Types.Dangling_Reference_Rules